 1. Meaningful conversations

 Introverts are stimulated by intelligence.
 You’ll have to fan your partner’s curiosity if you’re dating an introvert and want the relationship to work out.
+Dating for an introvert is not about chit-chats and passing time together.
+They mostly enjoy their own company.
+What they are looking for is meaningful companionship and quality time.

 2. Stick to quiet settings when in relationship with an extreme introvert